yinimini/Data-analytics-projects/README.md

 The motivation behind this project is that I don't want to pay more money for the menstration tracking APP Flow.
 I was thinking I am a data scientist, why don't I do it myself, it doesn't cost anything.
 So here we are :)

 I collected and modified the raw data, and visualized the answers to my questions with Python.
-The analysis focuses on the duration of cycles and periods, as well as the recurrence of symptoms.
-Probabilities of symptom occurrence are also calculated:
+The analysis focuses on the duration of cycles and periods and prediction of the future symptoms.

 Code file 1:[https://github.com/yinimini/Data-analysis-projects/blob/main/Menstrual_cycle_analysis/Cycle_length.py]